clp/learn_python/find_answers/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The grade_each_answer program is a utility tool to add new fields
-and their content to each record of the input file
+and their content to each record of its input file
 (q_with_a.csv).

 The o/p is a csv file containing two new fields for each i/p